victoriadrake/simple-subscribe/README.md

 - Principle of least privilege: ensure your people and functions have only the minimum necessary permissions for accessing each of your AWS resources.
 - Encryption: ensure your website is using HTTPS in general, and in particular for requests sent to your API.
 - Validation: ensure your subscription form only processes input in the form of valid email addresses.
-(This is mostly handled for you by the browser if you use `<input type="email" ...>`.)
+(Most browsers will help you with this if you use `<input type="email" ...>` as in the example above.)

 Here are some additional security features you may consider:

 ### Time-Limited Tokens

-The `id` in Simple Subscribe is a UUID that acts as a token to permit confirming or unsubscribing emails.
+The `id` in Simple Subscribe is a UUID that acts as a token to permit verifying or unsubscribing emails.
 You may wish to expire or rotate these tokens after a certain time frame.
 You can do this with a periodic clean up (below) or with an AWS Lambda that provides more nuanced timing.
-Ensure that expiring tokens does not prevent a subscriber from unsubscribing.
+Ensure that expiring your tokens does not prevent a subscriber from unsubscribing.

 ### Periodic Clean Up